spirom/spark-mongodb-connector/README.md

 # Release Status

-Not yet released.
-A snapshot is available at Sonatype --s ee "Getting Started" below.
+A pre-release alpha version (0.3.0) is available.

 # Licensing